Take the stage at ThreatModCon 2025 DC! Call for Papers submissions are open.

 • 30-minute presentation

-• 70-minute iInteractive workshops
+• 70-minute interactive workshops

 • 70-minute threat modeling game session